avaneev/a5hash/README.md

 Statistically speaking, a hash function's state may transiently become zero, and it is a probable outcome.
-However, this becomes problematic if the hash function can't recover from it rapidly and retain the seeded state. `a5hash` instantly recovers from occasional BM via the subsequent addition of `val01` and `val10` constants derived from the unknown initial seed, with its further state being similarly unknown.
-On the contrary, the "unprotected" `rapidhash` does not recover the seed - it becomes zero, and thus the state becomes known (this and the next claim can be verified by carefully examining the `rapid_mum()` function in the context of the source code of `rapidhash`).
+However, this becomes problematic if the hash function can't recover from it rapidly and retain the seeded state. `a5hash` instantly recovers from occasional BM within iteration via subsequent addition of `val01` and `val10` constants derived from the unknown initial seed, with its further state being similarly unknown.
+In contrast, the "unprotected" `rapidhash` does not recover the seed - it becomes zero, and thus the state becomes known (this and the next claim can be verified by carefully examining the `rapid_mum()` function in the context of the source code of `rapidhash`).

 Another issue is that NxN bit multiplication which yields zero, discards half of 2\*N bit input completely, potentially leading to collisions.
 The